 - Is negative.

 - Explores all aspects of an idea, not just its failings.

-- tries to understand what the purpose of something is to help fulfil its purpose.
+- Tries to understand what the purpose of something is to help fulfill its purpose.

 Employ "Radical Candor"